Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Mark Gross, Donatella Iacono, Si Li, Grigory Mikhalkin, Helge Ruddat, Mao Sheng, Chin-Lung Wang and Jeng-Daw Yu for very useful discussions, comments and suggestions.
+We would like to thank Mark Gross, Donatella Iacono, Si Li, Grigory Mikhalkin, Helge Ruddat, Taro Sano, Mao Sheng, Chin-Lung Wang and Jeng-Daw Yu and the anonymous referees for very useful discussions, comments and suggestions.
 In particular, we thank Mark Gross for informing us the recent work \cite{Felten-Filip-Ruddat} and connecting us to the authors of that paper.
-We are also grateful to Simon Felten, Matej Filip and Helge Ruddat for supportive communication, and for very carefully reading an earlier draft of this paper and providing us a list of constructive suggestions and comments.
+We are also grateful to Simon Felten, Matej Filip and Helge Ruddat for supportive communications, and for very carefully reading an earlier draft of this paper and providing us a list of constructive suggestions and comments.

 K. Chan was supported by a grant of the Hong Kong Research Grants Council (Project No. CUHK14302617) and direct grants from CUHK.
 N. C. Leung was supported by grants of the Hong Kong Research Grants Council (Project No. CUHK14303516 \& CUHK14301117) and direct grants from CUHK.
 Z. N. Ma was partially supported by the Institute of Mathematical Sciences (IMS) and the Department of Mathematics at The Chinese University of Hong Kong.